RROS-Lab/.github/profile/README.md

 ### Resources
-We have prepared a document that consists of the [recommended learning](https://github.com/RROS-Lab/.github/blob/main/resource/Recommend_Learning.pdf) required for all current and prospective CAM members
+We have prepared a document that consists of the [recommended learning](https://github.com/RROS-Lab/.github/blob/main/resource/Recommend_Learning.pdf) required for all current and prospective CAM members.

 <!--